LeahRoberts/DISCus/README.rst

   $ python CIRQUE_create_reference.py EC958_complete.fasta 182100 182200 EC958_100bp

-*Note: the script will not run unless all four arguments are given.*
+*Note: the script will not run unless all four arguments are given.
+The filename argument should be without spaces.*

 The output of this will be: